bowman2001/perplexdoc/content/blog/forum-topic-40235/index.md

 {.p-first}
 <!--more-->

 The problem came up in the [Hugo-forum](https://discourse.gohugo.io/t/list-as-a-definition-list-item/40235).
 At first, it was a little unclear, so I created two demos.
-The original question was about the resulting HTML code.{^\*}
+The original question was about the resulting HTML code.^\*^

 {{< mnote star=1 >}}
 I don’t include the resulting code, you can inspect it as usual with your browser tool.